katszy/task-management-spring/README.md

 ### Application Setup
 - Clone this repository into a new folder on your system.
 - Open and run the application using IntelliJ IDEA.
+Make sure to enable lombok annotations.

 ## Running the Application
 Once the setup is complete, you can launch the Task Management App.
 The server is accessible at http://localhost:8080/${desiredLocation}.
-For testing and interacting with the API, a Postman collection is included.
+For testing and interacting with the API, a Postman collection is included. //TODO